Local Outdoor Recreation Educators

 Over the Hill Outdoors

 Natalie Griffith offers the ultimate in personalized outdoor skills lessons to individuals and small groups in the Twin Cities metro.
-She is certified to teach:
+She focuses specifically on older adults, and is certified to teach:

 • Whitewater and recreational kayaking, up to Class II rapids